 • Firm lightly

-• Place near a heat source at 20–25°C
+• Place near a heat source, at 20-25°C

 Transplanting

-Transplant when basil has developed true leaves
+Transplanting is done when basil has developed true leaves

 • Loosen the soil without turning it, using a broadfork